Best Boating Spots in Miami 🌴

 The sand appears above the water to leave a crisp and clean beach with nothing but ocean all around.
 It's a little oasis of sand with light blue waters that stretches as far as the eyes can see.
 To be precise, the sandbar is not inside the ocean but instead inside the bay.

-The Haulover Sandbar is a stop for parties, music, dances and attracts boaters from all over the area.
-The place can be reached by jets, boats, canoes, sailing boats, but not by foot, making it a meeting ground for people who live or want to live above the waves.
+The Haulover Sandbar is a stop for parties, music, and dances and attracts boaters from all over the area.
+The place can be reached by jets, boats, canoes, and sailing boats, but not by foot, making it a meeting ground for people who live or want to live above the waves.

 You might also like

 Planning a boat trip in Fort Myers and want to make the most of the experience?
 How about beach hopping?
 There are so many amazing beaches in the area, which you can easily explore by boat!read full post